-I’ve been able to consistently stick to my budget for the past few years.
+I’ve been able to consistently stick to my budget for the past five years.

 Looking back, I wanted to figure out why I wasn’t able to stick with a budget for so long.
-There had to be a reason, or multiple reasons, why after fifteen years of budgeting it all just started to click.
+There had to be a reason or two why after fifteen years of budgeting it all just started to click.

 I studied my own budgets that I had used over the years, looked back at the budgets I helped other people create in those 15 years, and studied budgeting from some of the greats like Dave Ramsey, Suze Orman, Ramit Sethi, and J.D.
 Roth (from Get Rich Slowly).

 What I found is that there are three main reasons why it’s so hard for most people to stick with a budget.
 It’s because they:

 - aren’t budgeting in a way that works for them